GEM-benchmark/NL-Augmenter/transformations/p1_noun_transformation/README.md

 ## What tasks does it intend to benefit?
-This perturbation would benefit all tasks which have a sentence/paragraph/document as input like text classification, text generation, etc.  This adds more contextual knowledge to the model training.
+This transformation would benefit all tasks which have a sentence/paragraph/document as input like text classification, text generation, etc.  This adds more contextual knowledge to the model training.
 Also it gives real world knowledge.